 Access: There are no prerequisites for these short courses.
 The course material is university level.

-Diploma in Philosophy
+Certificate in Philosophy

 The study of « the love of Wisdom » has long been accepted as the foundation of theological study.
 These carefully chosen 5 courses offer students the opportunity to explore this science by offering a structured and guided study of some of some well know philosophes.